Person using eye tracking software

 Forensic psychology is the study of the mind as it relates to legal issues, investigations and criminal behaviour.
 It includes everything from the moment a crime is committed (before an arrest) through to a criminal investigation and the following legal proceedings, to the monitoring, rehabilitation and release of an offender back into the community.

-On this BSc (Hons) Forensic Psychology, you'll gain hands-on experience conducting research on forensic topics with developments at the forefront of psychological science.
+On this BSc (Hons) Psychology with Forensic and Investigative Psychology, you'll gain hands-on experience conducting research on forensic topics with developments at the forefront of psychological science.
 You’ll explore the patterns and behaviours of offenders and victims, build skills in gathering and analysing forensic data, and learn how to present your findings.

 When you complete the course with a 2:2 or higher, you'll be eligible for graduate membership of the British Psychological Society (BPS), which is an essential first step to becoming a Chartered Forensic Psychologist.
 To become Chartered, you'll also need to do further academic training for up to 5 years, including an MSc Forensic Psychology.